kkrriders/Realtime-Alerting-And-Monitoring_system/README.md

 }
 ```

-### Azure Monitor
+### Google Cloud Monitoring

-Azure Monitor configuration is in `config/azure/azure-monitor-config.json` and specifies:
+Google Cloud Monitoring configuration is in `config/gcp/gcp-monitoring-config.json` and specifies:
 - Resources to monitor
 - Metrics and logs to collect
 - Query schedules